 Is a Zuchon the Right Type of Dog for Me?

-Zuchon puppies are undeniably cute!
+Zuchon puppies are undeniably cute with a great personality!

 They are perfect if you are looking for a lovable companion and lap dog who loves people and gets on with other pets and children.

 If you have the time for a sweet-natured dog who loves cuddles, then the Bichon Frise Shih Tzu mix could be the right breed for you!